sinesy/GitBookLegacy/EE10-1--Log-and-analysis/service-monitoring/use-cases.md

 After reducing the results, it will be easier to navigate through the elaborations, probably one for each Platform server.
 Double click on the elaboration having an **ERROR state **and go into depth to its **messages list**: the original error is likely to be located there.

 As an alternative, double click on any elaboration matching the filled tags and select the “Logs” folder: press the** “Transaction logs”** button to see all messages for all elaborations of any Platform installation, sharing the same transaction id: not only messages for the current elaboration will be reported, but all of them.
 Once identified an **error message, double click on it to open the elaboration **which contains it.

+---

+**How to trace multiple elaborations for the same failed process**

+In case an elaboration for a specific service failed with a FATAL log message, it is possible to automate its execution, through the  settings available in the service definition window.

+Once done that, the Elaborations window will include all elaborations, including multiple elaborations started from an original failed FATAL elaboration.

+In order to filter the elaborations started from an original failed elaboration, just click on the "Show linked elaborations" button: this will limit the elaborations to show to the only ones belonging to the same original failed elaboration.